yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 In this assignment you will see your efforts over the past few weeks to completion.
 You have three key tasks in this assignment:

-1. Extend your implementation of the physics engine to support circles;
-2. Integrating the game engine with the MVC-based GUI from Problem Set 3; and
+1. Integrating the game engine with the MVC-based GUI from Problem Set 3; and
-3. Tying up the loose ends to complete the game.
+2. Tying up the loose ends to complete the game.

 The objective of this assignment is to help you better understand design and integration in software engineering.
 If your did your past two problem sets very well and debugged your code thoroughly, the integration should not be too difficult; on the other hand, if your previous problem sets still have bugs, the bugs will come back to haunt you and you would probably want to debug them before attempting to integrate.
 How you choose to do this assignment is really up to you.
 Our goal here is to provide you with an opportunity to learn.